AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic.md

 ## Indicator parameters

-Stochastic indicator has a lot of optional parameters: a period for the %K value, the moving average type of the indicator for the %K value, a period for the rounded %K value, the moving average type of the indicator for the %D value, a period for the %D value, and series types of the %K and %D values.
+Stochastic indicator has a lot of optional parameters:
+ - a period for the %K value
+ - the moving average type of the indicator for the %K value
+ - a period for the rounded %K value
+ - the moving average type of the indicator for the %D value
+ - a period for the %D value
+ - series type of the %K value
+ - series type of the %D value

 None of them are necessary, as all have default values, but can be set.
-The following code sample will lead to the stochastic indicator which %K value is calculated with a period of 10 and through the EMA type and %D value is calculated with the period of 20 and through the SMA type.
+The following code sample will lead to the stochastic indicator which %K value is calculated with a period of 10 through the EMA type and %D value is calculated with the period of 20 and through the SMA type.

 ```
 var stochastic = plot.stochastic(mapping, 10, EMA, 10, SMA, 20);
+stochastic_k = stochastic.kSeries();
+stochastic_d = stochastic.dSeries();
 ```

+Note that this indicator has several series and uses {api:}kSeries(){api} and {api:}dSeries(){api} for creating the appropriate series.

 The series type defining is not necessary, as it is possible to change the series type any time using the {api:anychart.core.stock.series.Column#seriesType}seriesType(){api} method.

 ## Visualization

 Stochastic indicator visualization can be adjusted the same way as the others.
 It depends on the chosen series type.
-The sample below demonstrates two plots with KDJ indicators with different parameters and visualisation settings.
+The sample below demonstrates two plots with stochastic indicators with different parameters and visualisation settings.

 ```
 // create first stochastic indicator of default series type